Gets the primary clipboard of the widget.

 .

-It will be placed after @previous_sibling, or at the beginning if
+It will be placed after previous_sibling, or at the beginning if previous_sibling is NULL

 .

-This API is primarily meant for widget implementations; if you are just using a widget, you must use its own API for adding children.
+This function is primarily meant for widget implementations; if you are just using a widget, you must use its own API for adding children.

-It will be placed before @next_sibling, or at the end if
+It will be placed before next_sibling, or at the end if next_sibling is NULL

 .

-This API is primarily meant for widget implementations; if you are just using a widget, you must use its own API for adding children.
+This function is primarily meant for widget implementations; if you are just using a widget, you must use its own API for adding children.

 A widget can be drawn if it is mapped and visible.